Tomographically reconstructed master equations for any open quantum dynamics: Efficiently simulating long-time dynamics

-In the first step of the simulation, numerical process tomography is performed by exactly solving the dynamics between every pair of time steps in an initial time interval $T+t_m$.
-These can be reconstructed for any choice of environment state $\tau^\e_t$ permitted by the exact technique used to solve for the short time dynamics (though different choices can lead to longer or shorter memory times, as discussed in Sec.~\ref{sec:operationalmeaning}).
+In the first step of the simulation, numerical process tomography is performed by exactly solving the dynamics to a time $t_m$ beyond each time $x \delta t$, $x<c$, in the first driving period (or the transient period) for an informationally complete set of initial states.
+These dynamics can be reconstructed for any choice of environment state $\tau^\e_t$ permitted by the exact technique used to solve for the short time dynamics (though different choices can lead to longer or shorter memory times, as discussed in Sec.~\ref{sec:operationalmeaning}).
 The resulting set of dynamical maps is then used to reconstruct the transfer tensors on this interval (starting with those between adjacent time steps and iterating with Eq.~\eqref{eq:transfertensor}).
+Importantly, despite the fact the transfer tensors are constructed starting from different points of the driving cycle, the exact dynamics only needs to be calculated for an evolution time $t_m$ from each point, meaning the efficiency of the technique does not depend on the driving period.
 Using Eq.~\eqref{eq:Mdecomp}, the state at any arbitrary time $t_k$ can be found by identifying $T^{(l)}_{t_{k}:t_{k-l}}$ with $T^{(l)}_{t_{k-l}\Mod T+l\delta t:t_{k-l}\Mod T}$, for $l\leq m$, and with $0$, for $l>m$ (similarly, $\Xi_{t_k,t_0}$ is set to $0$ for $k>m$), before propagating the initial state.
 We reiterate that the complexity of this latter stage is independent of the underlying $\setxt$ model, meaning it could be equally well applied to any open system whose short time dynamics can be determined.

 In Appendix~\ref{app:error}, we show how the maximum distance between the numerically propagated state $\tilde{\rho}_{t_k}$ and the exact state $\rho_{t_k}$ can be bounded as

 where $\|X\|:= \max_{\rho,\sigma}\tr\{\sigma X \rho\}$ is the operator norm of the matrix representation of superoperator $X$ that acts on vectorised density operators.
 In other words, the error grows with the cumulative size of the transfer tensors beyond the first memory time.
 What this means is that one can guarantee a desired accuracy in the propagated state by varying $t_m$ and constructing transfer tensors to time $T+2t_m$ until the right hand side of the above equation is small enough.
 The upper bound is approximate, insofar as it only considers contributions to the error from the second memory time period (as long as the memory decays faster than arithmetically, then contributions from subsequent memory times will not diverge).
 However, we find that this bound tends to grossly overestimate the propagation error, which is more closely bounded by the largest norm of the `longest' transfer tensors: ${\rm max}_{x\leq c}\|T^{(m)}_{x\delta t+t_m:x\delta t}\|$.
 On the other hand, if the memory cutoff approximation is too severe, then the propagated dynamics may become unphysical, leading to divergent error in some cases (as in other approximate methods, where throwing away significant terms results in unphysical behaviour~\cite{breuerpetruccione, Fruchtman2016}).